abpframework/abp/docs/Localization.md

 ## Localization

-ABP's localization system is built on top of the `Microsoft.Extensions.Localization` package and compatible with the [Microsoft's localization documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization).
+ABP's localization system is seamlessly integrated to the `Microsoft.Extensions.Localization` package and compatible with the [Microsoft's localization documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization).
+It adds some useful features and enhancements to make it easier to use in real life application scenarios.

 ### Volo.Abp.Localization Package